Religion in Ghana: Christianity

 The presence of Christian missionaries on the coast has been dated to the arrival of the Portuguese in the fifteenth century.
 It was the Basel/Presbyterian and Wesleyan/Methodist missionaries, who, in the nineteenth century, laid the foundation for the Christian church in Ghana.
-Beginning their conversions in the coastal area as "nurseries of the church" in which an educated African class was trained.
+They began their conversions in the coastal area as "nurseries of the church" in which an educated African class was trained.
 There are secondary schools, including exclusively boys and girls schools, that are mission- or church-related institutions.
 Church schools have been opened to all since the state assumed financial responsibility for formal instruction under the Education Act of 1960.

 Christian denominations are represented, including Evangelical Presbyterian and Catholicism.
 The Church of Jesus Christ of Latter-day Saints (LDS Church), in addition to chapels, has a temple in Accra.
 A second temple has been announced for the city of Kumasi.

 The unifying organization of Christians in the country is the Ghana Christian Council, founded in 1929.
-Representing the Methodist, Anglican, Mennonite, Presbyterian, Evangelical Presbyterian, African Methodist Episcopal Zionist, Christian Methodist, Evangelical Lutheran, and Baptist churches, and the Society of Friends, the council serves as the link with the World Council of Churches and other ecumenical bodies.
-The Seventh-day Adventist Church, not a member of Christian Council, has a presence.
+Representing the Methodist, Anglican, Mennonite, Presbyterian, Evangelical Presbyterian, African Methodist Episcopal Zionist, Methodist Church Ghana, Evangelical Lutheran, and Baptist churches, and the Society of Friends, the council serves as the link with the World Council of Churches and other ecumenical bodies.
+The Seventh-day Adventist Church, which is not a member of the Christian Council, has a presence also.
 The Church opened the premier private and Christian University.

 The National Catholic Secretariat, established in 1960, coordinates the in-country dioceses.
 These Christian organizations, concerned primarily with the spiritual affairs of their congregations, have occasionally acted in circumstances described by the government as political.
-Such was the case in 1991 when both the Conference of Catholic Bishops and the Ghana Christian Council called on the military government of the Provisional National Defence Council (PNDC) to return the country to constitutional rule.
+Such was the case in 1991 when both the Conference of Catholic Bishops and the Christian Council of Ghana called on the military government of the Provisional National Defence Council (PNDC) to return the country to constitutional rule.
 The Roman Catholic newspaper, The Standard, was critical of government policies.

-A 2015 study estimates some 50,000 Christians from a Muslim background in the country, though not all of them are necessarily citizens.
+A 2015 study estimated that there are 50,000 Christians from a Muslim background in the country, though not all of them are necessarily citizens.

-A phenomenon among Christians is the end of year prophecies by religious leaders.
+A phenomenon among Christians is the end-of-year prophecies by religious leaders.
 Followers are keen to hear what the coming year holds.
-Some of these prophecies center on the death of a person or the result of keenly contested national elections.
+Some of these prophecies centre on the death of a person or the result of keenly contested national elections.